divyanshimanral/Front_end_interview_prep/JavaScript/Basics.md

 - <span style="color:orange">**_Application Programming Interfaces (APIs)_**</span> provide you with extra superpowers to use in your code.

+  - API stands for Application Programming Interface.
+It is a set of rules and protocols that allows different software applications to communicate with each other.
+APIs define the methods and data formats that developers can use to interact with a service, library, or system, without having to understand the internal workings of that system.

+  - APIs serve as intermediaries that enable different software components to work together, allowing them to request and exchange data, perform specific functions, and integrate with other software systems.

   - APIs are ready-made sets of code building blocks that allow a developer to implement programs that would otherwise be hard or impossible to implement.
 They do the same thing for programming that ready-made furniture kits do for home building — it is much easier to take ready-cut panels and screw them together to make a bookshelf than it is to work out the design yourself, go and find the correct wood, cut all the panels to the right size and shape, find the correct-sized screws, and then put them together to make a bookshelf.

   - They generally fall into two categories.